Conservation Of Ninjutsu: Web Comics

 - Invoked by Vehemence personally, who stays out of the fight until every other super villain is beaten.

-- Lampshaded on his behalf by Sydney, who realizes that as the last villain standing and one who's refused to fight before now, he's probably the toughest and will take a lot to beat, with her loudly calling "inverse ninja!" on it.
+- Lampshaded on his behalf by Sydney, who realizes that as the last villain standing and one who's refused to fight before now, and who just beat down several of his team-mates so that he could fight alone, he's probably the toughest and will take a lot to beat, with her loudly calling "inverse ninja!" on it.

 - It's then discussed when Maxima tries to invoke reality on Sydney's assumption, with Sydney countering by pointing out "what's worse, one hundred storm troopers or one Darth Vader?"